Stacker (arcade game): Difficulty

 At the regular model's highest difficulty setting, the estimated ratio of wins-to-losses is 1-in-800.
 The margin for losing games can be set to almost double this in the Mega Stacker model which can hold bigger, higher value prizes, at an estimated wins-to-losses ratio of 1-in-1500.
 The game's operator's manual states a disclaimer that it is "100% a game of skill so although it is very difficult, every single game can be a winning game."
-While technically possible to win prior to the set win ratio being reached, the "window" for success is so small that it is infeasible to win.
+While technically possible to win the major prize prior to the set win ratio being reached, the "window" for success is so small that it is infeasible to win.
 Even though it may appear to be correctly aligned, the block will shift a column if the button is not pressed within the extremely small opportunity window, deliberately causing the player to lose.
 After the desired ratio is attained, the window is left open for as long as the block is displayed on screen, making it significantly easier for a skilled enough player to win the game.